top of page

 What is the Plum Village Tradition?

-Plum Village is the name of a tradition of Buddhism that embraces practices of Mindfulness Meditation (Zen) and Engaged Buddhism, as taught by the Vietnamese Zen Master, Thich Naht Hanh (who is affectionately called "Thay", meaning "Honored Teacher" in Vietnamese).
+Plum Village is the name of a tradition of Buddhism that embraces practices of Mindfulness Meditation (Zen) and Engaged Buddhism, as taught by the Vietnamese Zen Master, Thich Nhat Hanh (affectionately called "Thay", meaning "Honored Teacher" in Vietnamese).
 Thay has founded monastic communities and practice centers on six continents.
 In addition, there are dozens of lay communities all over the globe that practice in the Plum village tradition.
 For more information, visitwww.plumvillage.org

 Registration Fees, including Deposit, Refund Policy